mariano/li3_gearman/README.md

 Whatever method you decide to use, note that a certain amount of workers (processes) are spawned.
 This number is governed by the option `--workers`.
-If you wish to ensure that there is always a certain number of workers active and handling jobs, use the option `--resucitate`, which will periodically loop through the pool to respawn workers whenever other workers are finished, for any reason.
-You can also limit the total number of workers which are spawned as a result of resucitation with the option `--limit`.
+If you wish to ensure that there is always a certain number of workers active and handling jobs, use the option `--resuscitate`, which will periodically loop through the pool to respawn workers whenever other workers are finished, for any reason.
+You can also limit the total number of workers which are spawned as a result of resuscitation with the option `--limit`.

 ### Adding an Initscript ###